 • Includes nutritional and exercise recommendations providing a remarkably holistic guide for practitioners and students in all fields of bodywork.

-Born into one of the eight hundred traditional ruling families of Korea, Tina Sohn comes from a line of Oriental physicians and masters of the martial arts.
-Legendary for her intuitive ability to sense and cure disease, she has been instructing others in the healing arts for over twenty-five years.
+Born into one of the eight hundred traditional ruling families of Korea, Tina Sohn (1943–2007) came from a line of Oriental physicians and masters of the martial arts.
+Legendary for her intuitive ability to sense and cure disease, she instructed others in the healing arts for over twenty-five years.

-Robert Sohn has used his life's studies in Eastern and Western philosophies and medicine to help engineer the development of the wholistic health movement in America.
-He is founder and former president of the American Association of Acupuncture and Oriental Medicine, and in 1986 was awarded the honor of Acupuncturist of the year.
+Robert Sohn (1939–1997) used his life's studies in Eastern and Western philosophies and medicine to help engineer the development of the wholistic health movement in America.
+He was founder and former president of the American Association of Acupuncture and Oriental Medicine, and in 1986 was awarded the honor of Acupuncturist of the year.